 Benefits & Disadvantages Of Metal Needles

-You often have an extra choice of whether or not you want a sharp tip.
+One thing I love is you often have an extra choice of whether or not you want a sharp tip.
 Sharp points are fabulous for complicated stitches or multiple-stitch decreases.

 Metal is also more robust than some other materials.
 It carries the weight of large, cumbersome projects without bending or breaking.